- Basic Wildfire Courses –

 The Maryland DNR Forest Service Fire Management Staff is offering the NWCG certified training courses S-130 - Wildland Firefighter; S-190 - Introduction to Wildland Fire Behavior; and L-180 Human Factors on the Fireline.

-Work Capacity (Pack) Test & RT-130 Annual Wildfire Refresher– REGISTRATION is Currently Closed
+- Work Capacity (Pack) Test & RT-130 Annual Wildfire Refresher – REGISTRATION is Now OPEN

 The Maryland DNR Forest Service Fire Management Staff is offering the NWCG certified training courses RT-130 – Annual Wildfire Safety Refresher and Pack Test.
 All wildland firefighters must pass the pack test and complete the refresher training to be red carded.

 Contact the Fire Manager for Medical Clearance form if needed.

 - 2015 Mid-Atlantic Wildfire Training Academy June 6 - 12